New Research Shows How Grocery Shopping Behavior Has Changed

 As restrictions were lifted and consumers were able to return to in-person shopping, an interesting pattern in their grocery shopping behavior emerged: online adoption continued to grow.
 Our research saw online adoption rise 14% from 2020 to 2021.

 Going forward, we predict that the increase in consumer adoption will offset the marginal reduction in monthly online shopping trips.
-After considerable market analysis Incisiv is projecting that online share of grocery revenue will continue to grow and will account for 20.5% of total grocery sales by 2026.
+After considerable market analysis, Incisiv is projecting that the online share of grocery revenue will continue to grow and will account for 20.5% of total grocery sales by 2026.

 CAGR for Online Grocery